 People Of Otavalo:

 Indigenous Otavaleños are economically considered to be the most successful indigenous group of Latin America.
-They are famous for weaving textiles, usually made of wool.
+They are known for weaving textiles, usually made of wool.
 Otavalo is also known for its traditional Andean Folklore music and musicians.
 Every summer the music of Otavalo and the surrounding areas plays a primary role in the indigenous festival for the summer solstice, called Inti Raymi.

 Men are known as Otavaleños and women as Otavaleñas.
-Otavaleñas traditionally wear distinctive white embroidered blouses, with flared lace sleeves and black or dark over skirts.
+Otavaleñas traditionally wear distinctive embroidered white blouses, with flared lace sleeves and black or dark over skirts.
 They usually have many strings of gold beads around their necks, with the number of strands and thickness of beads representing their age and wisdom, and matching tightly wound long strings of coral beads around each wrist.
-Men wear white trousers, and dark blue ponchos.
+Men wear white trousers and dark blue ponchos.

 Buses to Otavalo leave from the “Terminal Carcelen” in the North of Quito.
 It takes two hours on the Pan-American Highway and costs USD 2.50.

 If you come from Tulcan on the Colombian border it is recommended to change the bus at Ibarra, a town 35 minutes away from Otavalo.
 Bus from Tulcan to Quito would drop you at the Pan American Highway which runs 15 minutes outside of town.

 Three hours bus journey from Tulcan to Ibarra would cost USD 3 and from Ibarra to Otavalo it takes 35 minutes and costs USD 0.30.